Cooper Hurley Client Hurt in a Ramp Fall is Awarded $600,000

 Analysis of the woman’s MRIs found symptoms consistent with a traumatic brain injury and indicated a need for full-time in-home care.

-Cooper Hurley Injury Lawyers John Cooper and Michael Snellings represented the elderly woman.
+Cooper Hurley Injury Lawyers John Cooper represented the elderly woman.
 They hired an architectural consultant who discovered the walkway fell outside the permissible bounds of steepness under Virginia and other building codes.
 Subsequent repairs were carried out at the building that included the fitting of a handrail.

 Defense experts contested the idea that the woman had continuing TBI symptoms after six weeks.
 They claimed many of the symptoms the woman suffered were a result of her age rather than the fall.